jsafrane/kubecon2019na/talk.md

   * Use overlay FS?
 Requires the overlay installed on nodes.

 ---
+name: text-slide
+background-image: url(slide_text.png)
+background-size: cover

-# Shutdown nodes
+# Detaching volumes from shutdown nodes

 * Kubernetes will not automatically detach volumes from nodes which have been shutdown.
   * Kubernetes does evict Pods from shutdown nodes automatically.
   * Replacement Pods on new nodes may not be able to start if they are using Persistent volumes.

 ---
+name: text-slide
+background-image: url(slide_text.png)
+background-size: cover

+# Detaching volumes from shutdown nodes
-# Kubernetes will not detach volumes from shutdown nodes
+## Kubernetes will not detach volumes from shutdown nodes

 * Pods on shutdown node do not automatically get deleted and stay in "unknown" state.
 * Kubernetes does not detach volumes from Pods in "unknown" state.

 ---
+name: text-slide
+background-image: url(slide_text.png)
+background-size: cover
+# Detaching volumes from shutdown nodes

-# How do we recover from it?
+## How do we recover from it?

 * On cloudprovider managed clusters such as AWS, GCE - running a cluster in Autoscaling group will cause a shutdown node to be deleted and replaced.
   * Volumes are automatically detached from a deleted node.